gailweiss/lm-springboard/README.md

 python3 main.py --config=test-nlp --task=ptb --no-wandb
 ```

 The code will very quickly train a tiny transformer - whose configuration is described in `configs/test-nlp.txt` - on the Penn Treebank.
-It will print samples at the end of every epoch (bad ones, as this is just a short dummy train).
+It will print samples at the end of every epoch (albeit bad ones, as this is just a short dummy train).

 ## Setup and Toggle WandB